Where to find prime farmland, hydric, and other soil characteristics in your report.

 How to View Soil Data

 To view soils information in your Transect Report, click on the Setting tab in the lefthand navigation column in your Transect Report, then click Soils.
-A table diplay with all of the soil unit on the project.
+A table display with all of the soil unit on the project.
 Click any row (or Shift + Click to select more than one row) in the table to view the soil unit in the map.

 A complete list and description of each of the columns in the Transect soils table is available from the USDA here.
 Next we have provided information on two soils characteristics that are commonly asked about by our users: prime farmland and hydric soils.